EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 The parts that have a high value, or high activation, are more responsible for the specific word that is predicted to come next.
 So when we are looking for features, we want to look for parts of the LLM that consistently have a high activation for the same kind of text.

-So why haven't we built a system that can look into the paramters of the model, finds the stuff that has a high value for specific text, and call it a day?
+So why haven't we built a system that can look into the parameters of the model, find the stuff that has a high value for specific text, and call it a day?

 Answering this question is a core part of several previous publications from the Anthropic team.
 A very simple way to answer this question is to say that the LLM learned to re-use parts of its brain for the same features.
 We can't easily distinguish why a certain part has a high value for any specific piece of text, because very different pieces of text may cause similar activations.